Olivia A. Davidson

 Olivia America Davidson Washington (June 11, 1854 – May 9, 1889) was an American teacher and educator.

 She was born free as Olivia America Davidson in Virginia.
 After her family moved to the free state of Ohio, she studied in common schools and later college.

 Davidson was hired by Booker T. Washington as a teacher and assistant principal of the Tuskegee Institute from 1881.
 In this role she also did fundraising and gave public speeches, especially about the education of black women.
-In 1885 she married Washington, the principal and a widower.
-She was his second wife; they had two sons together and reared his daughter by his first marriage.
+In 1885 she married Washington.
+She was his second wife; they had two sons together and raised Portia Washington, his daughter by his first marriage to Fannie Smith Washington.
 Olivia Washington died four years later of tuberculosis.

 Early life and education

 Olivia America Davidson was born free on June 11, 1854, in Mercer County, Virginia, now Mercer County, West Virginia.
-Her mother was a free woman of color and her father Elias Davidson had been freed from slavery.
+Her mother was a free woman of color and her father, Elias Davidson, had been freed from slavery.
 He worked in agriculture.
-Under slavery law, children took the status of their mother.
+Under the laws of slavery, children took the status of their mother.
 Olivia had at least two sisters and a brother; all were born free.
-When Olivia was still a child, her family left western Virginia because of its discriminatory treatment of free blacks.
+When Olivia was a child, her family left western Virginia because of its discriminatory treatment of free blacks.